BLACK-BUG-HKRS/Link-Extractor/README.md

 python link_extractor.py https://github.com -m 2
 ```

-This will result in a large list, here is the last 5 links:
+This will result in a large list, here is random chosen links:

 ```
 ...